wonchan-choi/wonchan-choi.github.io1/index.md

   </div>
   <div class="flex-item">
     <h2><b>Wonchan Choi, PhD</b></h2>
-    Assistant Professor<br/>
+    Associate Professor<br/>
-    School of Information Studies (iSchool)<br/>
+    School of Information Studies<br/>
-    University of Wisconsin-Milwaukee (UWM)<br/>
+    University of Wisconsin-Milwaukee<br/>
     Northwest Quadrant Building D 2890<br/>
-    2025 E Newport Ave<br/>
-    Milwaukee, WI 53211<br/>
+    2025 E Newport Ave, Milwaukee, WI 53211<br/>
     <a href="mailto:wchoi@uwm.edu"><i class="fas fa-envelope"></i> Email</a><br/>
     <a href="https://scholar.google.com/citations?user=p5_1GbgAAAAJ&hl=en"><i class="fas fa-graduation-cap"></i> Google Scholar</a>
 </div>
 </div>

-I am an assistant professor at the UWM iSchool.
-Prior to joining UWM in 2017, I worked as a postdoctoral fellow at the Business School, Worcester Polytechnic Institute in Massachusetts from 2015 to 2017.
-I received my PhD in Information Studies from Florida State University in 2015 and my Bachelor's and Master's desgrees in Library and Information Science from Pusan National University, Korea, in 2003 and 2008, respectively.
+I am an associate professor at the UWM iSchool.
 My research program involves studies of **information behavior** and **human-computer interaction**.
-My research aims to understand the interactions among people, technology, and information in the context of users acquiring necessary information to address various problems encountered during their everyday lives.
 My [**current projects**](https://wonchan-choi.github.io/research.html) focus on:
 - Credibility assessment of user- and AI-generated content
 - Generative AI literacy in academic settings
 - Usability and accessibility of information retrieval systems for disadvantaged user groups

 ## News
 [(See All)](https://wonchan-choi.github.io/news.html)
+- [2024-08-20] Our paper "Help-seeking Situations Related to Visual Interactions on Mobile Platforms and Recommended Designs for Blind and Visually Impaired Users" is accepted for publication in the <i>[Journal of Imaging](https://www.mdpi.com/journal/jimaging)</i>.
+- [2024-08-19] Promoted to Associate Professor.
+- [2024-07-01] Two posters are accepted for the [2024 Annual Meeting of ASIST](https://www.asist.org/am24/) in Calgary, Canada: (1) Reflective and Formative Indicators of Information Credibility on Social Media; (2) College Students’ Metaphors for ChatGPT: An Exploratory Study.
-- [2024-01-01] The grand opening of the site!
+- [2024-01-01] Grand opening of the site.